lscrd/AdventOfCode2022/README.md

 # AdventOfCode2022
-Advent of Code solutions written in Nim
+These are my solutions to Advent of Code 2022 puzzles, all written in Nim.